gqi/hipo/README.md

 # hipo

-hipo is an R package that performs heritability informed power optimization (HIPO) for conducting multi-trait association analysis on summary level data.
+hipo is an R package that performs heritability informed power optimization (HIPO)<sup>1<\sup> for conducting multi-trait association analysis on summary level data.

 ### Installing the package.

-Before using this package, you need to install the LDSC software that performs LD score regression to estimate heritability and genetic correlation.
+Before using this package, you need to install the LDSC software that performs LD score regression<sup>2,3<\sup> to estimate heritability and genetic correlation.
 Click [here](https://github.com/bulik/ldsc) for LDSC.
 You must have Python and all the Python packages required by LDSC.
 LDSC recommends installing [Anaconda](https://store.continuum.io/cshop/anaconda/) which comes with all the required Python packages.

 ### Example